How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 Nasturtiums, calendula, and borage help bring insects into the growing area.
 They also suit the slightly messy, productive feel of a squash bed or allotment edge.

+Beans and sweetcorn can work with squash in a traditional three sisters planting, where corn grows upright, beans climb, and squash trails across the ground.
 It is a clever system, but it needs space, fertility, and decent timing.
 In a small UK bed, it can quickly turn into a tangle.

 Also avoid cramming several sprawling squash or pumpkins too close together.
 Poor airflow makes mildew more likely, and fruit sitting in damp shade is more likely to rot.